pytorch/vision/docs/source/ops.rst

 :mod:`torchvision.ops` implements operators that are specific for Computer Vision.

 .. note::
-  Those operators currently do not support TorchScript.
+  As now all operators support TorchScript.

 .. autofunction:: nms